bhf/aeron-cache/cache-http/http-server-javalin/README.md

 ## K8s

-The http server is deployed as a single pod in the same k8s config.

-It could also be a statefulset deployment with 1 replica as it has an embedded AeronCache Client.
+The http server is deployed as a statefulset deployment with 1 replica as it has an embedded AeronCache Client.

 It needs to be exposed as a service.